ozin7/configure_solr/README.md

 # Shell script for configuration Solr core.
-Run this script from your machine.
+Run this script on your machine.